eukaprotech/networking/com/eukaprotech/networking/networking/1.0.0/README.md

             }
         });

-To upload files, include them among the parameters
+To upload a file, include it among the parameters

         File file = new File("file path");
         Parameters parameters = new Parameters();